alboyz01/Auto_Windows_11_Update_System/README.md

 # Auto_Windows_11_Update_System

+## Overview
-This project automates the process of updating all computers in a retail store to the latest version of Windows 11 using WSUS and Group
+This project automates the process of updating all computers in a retail store to the latest version of Windows 11 using WSUS and Group.

+## Prerequisites
+- Windows Server
+- PowerShell
+- Administrator access to all computers.

+## Setup
+1. Clone the repository.
+2. Follow the setup instructions for WSUS and Group Policy.
+3. Run the automation scripts to ensure all systems are updated automatically.

+## Repository Structure
+- `scripts/`: Contains all the PowerShell and configuration scripts.
+- `documentation/`: Contains the setup and troubleshooting guides. -